 - 1. Boot PC from the cloned SSD;

 If the M.2 SSD that you cloned is an OS disk and you forgot to set it as a boot drive, you'll encounter a cloned SSD won't boot issue.

 Step 1.
 Install the cloned new M.2 SSD to your PC.

 Step 2.
 Restart PC and press F2/F8/F11 or Del to enter BIOS.

 Step 3.
 Go to the Boot menu, change the boot menu, set the new M.2 SSD as the boot drive.

 Once the computer boots up, you can now follow the tips here to manage your old M.2 SSD:

 - If your computer has one slot, you can connect the old M.2 SSD as an external disk, wipe disk data to sell it, or use it as an external data drive.

 - If your PC has two slots, you can delete all existing data and use it as a second data drive on your computer now.

 📖You may be interested: How to Partition SSD.

 So, that's it.
-The whole process of cloning M.2 to a large M.2 SSD is all presented on this page.
+The whole process of cloning M.2 to a large M.2 SSD is presented on this page.
 Three important things that you should remember:

-- 1. Purchase the right SSD and install it correctly to the PC.
+- 1. Purchase the right SSD and install it correctly on the PC.